-Total Net Change in Fund Balance - Governmental Funds \$ 400,117 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures.
+Total Net Change in Fund Balance - Governmental Funds \$ 1,197,117 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures.
 However, for governmental activities those costs are shown in the statement and allocated over their estimated useful lives as annual depreciation expenses in the statement of activities.
-This is the amount by which depreciation exceeds capital outlays in the period: Depreciation Expense\$ (660,665)Capitalized capital outlay157,852 (502,813) Revenues are reported in the statement of activities when earned; they are not reported in the funds until collected or collectible with 60 days of year end.
-Prior year deferred revenue Current year deferred revenue (33,513) 9,077 Repayment of bond principal is an expense in governmental funds, but not in the statement of activities (where it reduces long-term debt) Change in Net Assets of Governmental Activities \$ 195,199 68,066
+This is the amount by which depreciation exceeds capital outlays in the period: Depreciation Expense\$ (789,280)Capitalized capital outlay272,543 (516,737) Revenues are reported in the statement of activities when earned; they are not reported in the funds until collected or collectible with 60 days of year end.
+Current year deferred revenue 321,929 Bond proceeds provide financial resources to governmental funds, but issuing debt increases long-term liabilities in the Statement of Net Position: Bond issuance Premium in bond issuance (9,325,000) (924,866) Repayment of bond principal is an expenditure in the govenmental funds, but the repayment reduces long-term liabilities in the Statement of Net Position: Bond refunding 9,844,800 Amortization of bond premium (24,339) Amortization of deferred inflow of resources (10,213) Some expenses reported on the Statement of Activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds: 249,426 Change in Net Assets of Governmental Activities \$ 812,117